 After a series of mysterious deaths, an investigator is tasked to find out what exactly is happening.
 There are several twists and turns along the way, and some social commentary underpinning all of it.

-Flu isn’t just the best Korean disaster movie ever made.
-It’s a strong contender for one of the best pandemic movies in the world.
+Flu isn't just one of the best Korean disaster movie ever made.
+It's a strong contender for one of the best pandemic movies in the world.

 The story begins with a human trafficking scene in a cargo van—a scene that goes horribly wrong due to a virus outbreak.
 The airborne disease threatens to destroy the whole country, leading to all kinds of chaos while a solution is sought out.